MariferVL/xml-editor/README.md

 ## Project Description

-This XML Editor project provides a user-friendly interface for creating and editing XML documents.
+The XML Editor project provides a user-friendly interface for creating and editing XML documents.
 It leverages the CodeMirror library for syntax highlighting and offers additional features for managing XML files.
 The editor supports loading sample files, creating new follow-ups, moving follow-ups, and saving the edited content.

 ## Project Structure